 And so we did.
 We got our last days of paid annual leave for the year, jumped in one of the lovely Val & Kar Renaults, and took off on the 15th of September (the best day to leave Sofia – it’s the start of the school year and traffic is insane).

 Our road trip took us through some lovely destinations including the Russian Church in Shipka, the one-of-a-kind Shipka monument, and the scary, yet enchanting Buzludza monument.
-When we finally made it to Sliven late in the evening we were dead tired, but the family we met quickly brought back the smiles on our faces.
+When we finally made it to Sliven late in the evening and dead tired, but the family we met quickly brought back the smiles on our faces.

 I cannot tell you about The Little House without telling you more about Chris, Tzveti, Fiona, and Elena.
 Chris is an American man who met lovely Tzveti while she was in the States.
 Their story is full of romance and turn of events, but I won’t spoil it for you – they can certainly tell it better than I possibly could.
 I’ll just highlight the current ending (as their story continues): they returned to Bulgaria to give their lovely kids, Fiona and Elena, the chance to grow free – something (unfortunately) impossible in Chris’s motherland.